 Emerging Transportation Technologies

-I am examining the relationship between autonomous and connected vehicles and more traditional road users.
-Specific topics of inquiry include communication between autonomous vehicles and other road users, new prioritization strategies, and built environment impacts.
+I am examining the relationship between autonomous vehicles and human road users.
 Focus will be given to the health and safety consequences of emerging transportation technologies.
 We are using virtual reality to explore the interaction between AVs and pedestrians, bicyclists, and human drivers.
 This research has been published in Journal of Traffic and Transportation Engineering and Journal of Risk and Uncertainty in Engineering Systems.